hashgraph/did-method/did-method-specification.md

 Security of Hedera DID Documents inherits the security properties of Hedera Hashgraph network itself and specific implementation of appnets that persist the DID Documents.

 Hedera Hashgraph uses the hashgraph algorithm for the consensus timestamping and ordering of transactions.
-Hashgraph is Asynchronous Byzantine Fault Tolerant (ABFT) and fair, in that no particular node has the sole authority to decide the order of transactions, even if only for a short period of time.
+Hashgraph is Asynchronous Byzantine Fault Tolerant (ABFT) and fair, in that no particular node has the sole authority to decide the order of transactions, not even for a short period of time.

 Hedera uses a proof of stake (POS) model to mitigate Sybil attacks.
 The influence of a particular node towards consensus is weighted by the amount of hbars, the network's native coin, they control.